- Investors should consider the amount of time, energy, and effort they want to devote to managing their investment portfolio.

 He added, "The SMA, however, will list each of the positions and values separately, re-price throughout the day, and the total value of the account will be the aggregate value of each of the positions."

 Depending on the investment strategy of the SMA—most focus on different asset classes of stocks or bonds—investment managers can apply a range of personalized tax-smart investment techniques in an effort to increase after-tax returns.* One popular technique is tax-loss harvesting, a method for reducing how much will be owed in capital gains tax by selling holdings that are losing money and buying a replacement security.
 This strategy is frequently used to offset taxable realized capital gains in the current or future years.
 Net result: Less money goes to taxes and more stays invested.

-While effective tax management techniques can be applied to portfolios composed of mutual funds and/or ETFs, SMAs offer investment managers more opportunity for tax-loss harvesting because SMAs typically include a larger number of individual holdings.
+While effective tax-smart management techniques can be applied to portfolios composed of mutual funds and/or ETFs, SMAs offer investment managers more opportunity for tax-loss harvesting because SMAs typically include a large number of individual holdings.
 This allows for tax-loss harvesting opportunities depending on a customer's specific situation.

 Understanding how capital gains distributions work

 Another tax advantage that comes with SMAs is the ability to avoid capital gains distributions, a common concern with mutual funds, and to a lesser degree, ETFs.
 With a mutual fund or ETF, all shareholders are hit with the tax liability on the capital gains incurred by the fund, which must be distributed annually.